Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Experiments

 {\bf Resource Consumption Comparison in Adversarial Dialogues.} We visualize the team formation of the tug of war game as a graph in Fig. \ref{teammate_network_tog} and report the detailed matchup in Fig. \ref{assignments_table}.
 Fig. \ref{tug_quota} exhibits the quota usage of teams in different matches.
 It is obvious that the team composed of lightweight models consumes noticeably fewer quota than those with heavily-reasoning LLMs.
 Surprisingly, across the five matches in which teams were eliminated owing to exhausted resources, \textsc{DeepSeek-R1-0528} figured in 60 \% of the cases, while \textsc{GPT-5} and \textsc{Claude-4-Opus-Thinking} account for the rest of 40\%.
-This highlights the necessity of improving the utilization rate of output tokens, especially in resource-constrained scenarios.
+This highlights the necessity of improving the utilization rate of output tokens.
 Additionally, we observe a clear shift in standpoint via adversarial dialogues, demonstrating the effectiveness of our design to evaluate such a security flaw.
-Since the reversal of the logical structure of the argument is particularly evident after rounds of persuasive dialogues, the agreement rate between the LLM judge and humans is over 95\%.
+Since the reversal of the logical structure of the argument is particularly evident after rounds of persuasive dialogues (Fig. \ref{vote}), the agreement rate between the LLM judge and humans, as well as the inter-subject consistency, is over 95\% (Tab. \ref{consistency}).

 {\bf Autonomously Generated Questions Struggle to Differentiate Top Models.} In the marbles game, we instruct the models to freely set questions to stump each other as much as possible.
-Fig. \ref{marbles-wordcloud} exhibits the combat success results and the word cloud for autonomously generated questions.
+Fig. \ref{marbles-wordcloud} shows the combat success results and the word cloud for autonomously generated questions.
 It can be seen that almost all LLMs perform a higher defensive success rate than offensive ({\it landing within the gray quarter-circle}), indicating that the completely autonomous questioning strategy struggles to challenge top models.
-The word cloud reveals that the models primarily generate knowledge-based questions.
+The word cloud also reveals that the models primarily generate knowledge-based questions.

 {\bf Evidence of Observational Inference.} In glass stepping stones, the model must deduce the correct path to pass the game based on the current state of the field.
 To evaluate such observational inference abilities of LLMs, we cycle through the ordering of each round of departure and count the number of trajectory errors for each model, as shown in Tab. \ref{circle_error}.
 We can observe that early model \textsc{Gemini 1.5 Flash}, and reasoning models \textsc{DeepSeek-R1-0528} and \textsc{Claude-4-Opus-Thinking}, as well as \textsc{Kimi K2} are relatively more prone to making mistakes, while other LLMs can generally infer safe paths based on the current situation, showing evidence of observational inference.
 Moreover, the \textsc{Qwen} family exhibits a seemingly lower error rate, possibly because the rounds in which it participated involved fewer models, making it difficult to form a sufficiently long reasoning chain.